 The fat content of macadamia nuts is higher than that of other popular nuts such as almonds, cashews, and walnuts.
-A 1-ounce (oz) serving of macadamia nuts has
+A 50-gram pack of macadamia nuts contains

-More than 75 percent of the fat that macadamia nuts contains is monounsaturated fat, which has health benefits.
+However, around 80% of the fat in macadamia nuts is monounsaturated fat, which has health benefits.
 These nuts also contain specific kinds of monounsaturated fatty acids (MUFAs), which are not readily available in many other foods.